African animals list with pictures and facts. Click on the pictures to discover more about the animals.

 The largest African crocodile is the Nile crocodile.
 It is the second-largest crocodile species: only Australia’s saltwater crocodile is bigger!

-- You can find out more about Africa’s crocodiles here: African Crocodiles List & Information
+- You can discover all of Africa’s crocodiles here: African Crocodiles List & Information

 Its extreme height gives the giraffe easy access to tall trees, meaning that it can eat plants and leaves that other herbivores can’t reach.